Nahidh96/WebScrapeMaster/README.md

 ## Features

 - Search the web using Google Custom Search API
+- Retrieve search results based on the search query
+- Limit the number of search results to retrieve
 - Filter results by specific websites
 - Include images in the search results
 - Generate summaries of the search results